[object Object]

 Short answer: Yes.

-There’s a lot of demand for Python, with the TIOBE Index ranking it as the top programming language as of June 2024.
-Its adoption has grown by about 50% in recent years, and this trend is expected to continue.
+There’s a lot of demand for Python, with the TIOBE Index ranking it as the top programming language.
+Its adoption has grown by about 50% in recent years, and we expect this trend to continue.

 Key benefits of learning Python: